SUcy6/COMP2113_project/README.md

 ## List of non-standard libraries:
 NCURSES
 ## Compilation and execution instructions:
-- If you are a freshman to this game, please first type `./freshman.sh` in your terminal to install the ncurses library.
+- If you are a freshman to this game, please first type `./freshman.sh` in your terminal to install the ncurses library.(It will take a few minutes :D)
 - Main Steps: